-Atlantic Bottling Company, Powerade Zero, Subway, Innovative Program Solutions
+Amerigroup, Atlantic Bottling Company, Powerade Zero

 From Jeff Steines (Coach at South Hamilton Elementary School):

-"The Floor Hockey Unit our students at South Hamilton Elementary participate in is one that teaches across multi-curricular subject areas and provides an excellent program for many, of whom, have never played nor experienced the game of hockey.
+"The Floor Hockey Unit our students at South Hamilton Elementary participate in is one that teaches across multi-curricular subject areas, and provides an excellent program for students, many of whom have never played nor experienced the game of hockey.
 The skills of striking a ball/puck with a long-handled stick, forehand and backhand passing, moving and changing locomotor patterns, along with learning about different roles and responsibilities of a hockey team provides a great learning opportunity.
 Furthermore, we've incorporated the use of maps showing the locations of the different NHL hockey teams to teach social studies skills of both the United States and Canada; placed different points values on each ball or puck provides for the incorporation of counting, addition, multiplication, and problem solving skills; and lastly, using the colors, logos, mascots, divisions, and conferences of the NHL teams our students are able to learn new vocabulary words.
 The Iowa Wild Hockey Team has provided us uniforms, vouchers to attend an Iowa Wild game, and additional resources to make this a memorable experience for all involved."